dscho15/numerical-methods/notes/lecture_1/notes.md

 # Lecture Notes

 - Read from page `1-52`
+- It requires some Latex interpreter to read the math.
+- Compile with: `pandoc test.md -o test.pdf`

 ---

 - Data types can differ in the number of bits utilized (wordlength), which differs from the fundamental respect whether it is stored in ``fixed-point`` or ``floating-point``
-- Floating point is represented by:
+- Floating point is represented> by:
   $$ S \times M \times b^{E-e}$$
 b is the `base` (binary: 2), e is the bias of `exponent` (fixed integer constant for a machine), S depends on the sign, M (23 for a float) and E depends upon the number (1-254 for a float).
 - All modern processers share the same floating-point representation, namely `IEEE Standard 754-1985`.